Blackburn with Darwen Borough Council

 Blackburn with Darwen Borough Council is the local authority of Blackburn with Darwen in the ceremonial county of Lancashire, England.
 Since 1998 it has been a unitary authority, being a district council which also performs the functions of a county council; it is independent from Lancashire County Council.
 The borough council has been a member of the Lancashire Combined County Authority since its formation in 2025.

-The council has been under Labour majority control since 2011.
+The council has been under no overall control since the 2026 election, being run by a Labour minority administration.
 It is based at Blackburn Town Hall.

 History

 The town of Blackburn was governed by a body of improvement commissioners from 1803.
 The town was incorporated to become a municipal borough in 1851, after which it was governed by a body formally called the 'mayor, aldermen and burgesses of the borough of Blackburn', generally known as the corporation, town council or borough council.
-When elected county councils were established in 1889, Blackburn was considered large enough for its existing council to provide county-level services, and so it was made a county borough, independent from the new Lancashire County Council, whilst remaining part of the geographical county of Lancashire.
+When elected county councils were established in 1889, Blackburn was considered large enough for its existing council to provide county-level services, and so it was made a county borough, independent from the new Lancashire County Council, whilst remaining part of the ceremonial county of Lancashire.

 A larger Blackburn district was created in 1974 under the Local Government Act 1972.
 It gained the neighbouring town of Darwen and several other rural parishes, and became a non-metropolitan district, with Lancashire County Council providing county-level services.
 Blackburn's borough status was transferred to the enlarged district, allowing the chair of the council to take the title of mayor, continuing Blackburn's series of mayors dating back to 1851.

 The borough was renamed Blackburn with Darwen in May 1997.

 The council became a unitary authority on 1 April 1998.
 The way the change was implemented was to create a new non-metropolitan county covering the same area as the borough, but with no separate county council; instead, the existing borough council took on county council functions.
 Blackburn with Darwen remains part of the ceremonial county of Lancashire for the purposes of lieutenancy.

 In 2025, the council became a member of the new Lancashire Combined County Authority.